natdosan/natdosan.github.io/llm-reasoners.md

 ### Implicit Search:

-Agent attempts to correct its own mistakes through direct ac- tions, such as clicking an undo button.
+Agent attempts to correct its own mistakes through direct actions, such as clicking an undo button.

 - Fast and computationally cheap.
 - LLM handles recovery but often fails in complex scenarios.